Lolzkitso/old-roblox-gui/README.md

 > "Is this a scam and are there any viruses?"

 Nope!
-I made sure to make this as authentic as possible!
+I made sure to include everything that I said was added!
 I also triple checked all of the code and there are no hidden backdoors or viruses!

 > "Is this truly all of 2013-19 Guis' and feel?"